kaylanelira/fullstack-challenge/readme.md

 # { "developer": "fullstack" }

-This project is a application using Django (backend) and React (frontend), containerized using Docker.
+This project is a application using Django (backend) and React (frontend), containerized using Docker. <p>
 ![layout](image.png)

 ## Technologies Used